Hellenic Coin Price Up 0.4% Over Last Week (HNC)

 Buying and Selling Hellenic Coin

-It is usually not currently possible to buy alternative cryptocurrencies such as Hellenic Coin directly using U.S. dollars.
-Investors seeking to acquire Hellenic Coin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Hellenic Coin using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Hellenic Coin directly using U.S. dollars.
+Investors seeking to trade Hellenic Coin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Hellenic Coin using one of the aforementioned exchanges.

 Receive News & Updates for Hellenic Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Hellenic Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.